ramstar3000/EnviroChain/README.md

 # Validation Routines
 To view the validation routines you can look in the public folder and view the add_csv_to_chain.js and the validate_username.js files.
 Here you can see the validation routines for the username and the csv file.
 This uses the polka chain and you need to  add your mnemonic inside.

+# Additional moonbase support
+The moonbase code was generated from the moonbase substrate in python as seen in the folder and that has been referred to in the JS files!!!

 # Running instructions